 Why the Dow Is Plunging

-The article Why the Dow Is Plunging originally appeared on Fool.com.Matt Thalman owns shares of Bank of America and JPMorgan Chase.
-The Motley Fool owns shares of Bank of America, JPMorgan Chase & Co., and UnitedHealth Group.
-Motley Fool newsletter services recommend UnitedHealth Group.
+The article Why the Dow Is Plunging originally appeared on Fool.com.John Maxfield has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend 3M.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.